hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 rsponds with JSON representation of the save Variable Set (see list Variable Set section for example)

 ## Update a Variable Set
-`PATCH varsets/:external_id`
+`PUT/PATCH varsets/:external_id`

-rsponds with JSON representation of the save Variable Set (see list Variable Set section for example)
+rsponds with JSON representation of the saved Variable Set (see list Variable Set section for example)

 ## Delete a Variable Set
-`PUT/PATCH varsets/:external_id`
+`DELETE varsets/:external_id`

 on success, responds with no content